facebook/react/docs/docs/integrating-with-other-libraries.md

 To demonstrate these concepts let's write a minimal wrapper for the plugin [Chosen](https://github.com/harvesthq/chosen), which augments `<select>` inputs.

 Chosen does not render the initial select, so it is up to React to do so.
-What it does do is hide actual select and create its own control, notifying the original of changes using jQuery.
+Chosen hides the initial select and creates its own control, notifying the original of changes using jQuery.
 Because it is Chosen maintaining the state, it is easiest to implement the wrapper using an [uncontrolled component.](/react/docs/uncontrolled-components.html)

 ```js
 class Chosen extends React.Component {